 Law enforcement provides first response to emergencies and other threats to public safety.
 Officers investigate suspected delinquent activity and determine if juvenile suspects will be: 1) verbally warned and released; 2) referred to a community resource agency or law enforcement diversion program; 3) issued a citation; or 4) taken into custody.
-If an officer determines a juvenile should be taken into custody, he/she will bring the juvenile to the Probation Youth Detention Facility (YDF).
+If an officer determines a juvenile should be taken into custody, the juvenile will be transported to the Youth Detention Facility (YDF).

-When a youth is brought to the YDF by law enforcement, Probation administers a detention risk assessment to assist in determining if the juvenile can be released or if he/she should be detained at the facility and the case referred to the District Attorney.
+When a youth is brought to the YDF by law enforcement, Probation administers a detention risk assessment to assist in determining if the juvenile can be released or should be detained at the facility and the case is referred to the District Attorney.
 As an alternative to incarceration, some youth may be released on home supervision or electronic monitoring, with Global Positioning System (GPS) capabilities, pending their scheduled detention hearing.
 Youth are diverted from detention and further involvement in the Juvenile Justice System whenever possible.
-During the Juvenile Court hearing process, Probation provides the following; shelter and care for each juvenile detained at the YDF; an assessment of the juvenile's criminogenic risk and needs; and a social history report for consideration post-adjudication.
-Subsequent to the hearing process, Probation supervises youth who have been placed on probation by the Juvenile Court.
+During the Juvenile Court hearing process, Probation provides the following: shelter and care for each juvenile detained at the YDF; an assessment of the juvenile's criminogenic risk and needs; and a social history report for consideration post-adjudication.
+After the hearing process, Probation supervises youth who have been granted probation by the Juvenile Court.